-Set in a small wooded area on a rounded hill east of the track leading to Hawkmoor from the road above Slade Cross it presents as a large outcrop of rock covered in vegetation.
-Probably named after Victorian Prime Minister William Ewart Gladstone given the large Victorian presence in the nearby Wray Valley area around Lustleigh, and the nearby farm therefore also inherited this name, although there is little documentary evidence to confirm this.
+Set in a small wooded area on a rounded hill to the east of the track leading to Hawkmoor from the road above Slade Cross, this Rock presents as a large outcrop that is enshrouded in vegetation.
+It was probably named after Victorian Prime Minister William Ewart Gladstone given the large Victorian presence in the nearby Wray Valley area around Lustleigh, and the nearby farm therefore also inherited this name, although there is little documentary evidence to confirm this.